SLACube/slacube-daq-tutorial/README.md

 - Remember the name of the directory (make something unique to you).
 - `slacube env curr` shows the setup script for last modified directory, which is the most likely environment for the next operation.
-- `slacube env list` shows a list of avaliable environments.
+- `slacube env list` shows a list of available environments.
 Source any of them to activate.

 See `slacube env help` for details.